What Are The Best Gifts for Book Lovers?

 What's on MY Wishlist

 Reading, as a hobby, occupies more of my time than any other hobby except for writing.
-It occupies most of as well (note the second tab with the books -- these are all fair game for books, but that's because my budget is nonexistent right now!). my wishlist
+It occupies most of my wishlist as well (note the second tab with the books -- these are all fair game for books, but that's because my budget is nonexistent right now!).

 Of all the things that I want the most on this list, the top of it is my own reclining chair.
 I had a great one before we moved, a chair that I adored for reading, and I'd love to have another that is special: All mine.
 If you have a good budget and you're looking for an amazing gift for someone who likes to read, this is the one that I would buy for them.
 If I could afford it for my husband, I'd do it for him in a heartbeat.